1er signes ménopause

 Stiffness in fingers, knees, hips

-I feel like I'm 10 years older in the morning.
+I feel 10 years older in the morning.

 Spotlight: hot flashes and night sweats

-Hot flashes are caused by issues with vasomotor control, which is regulated by the hypothalamus.
-These episodes, affecting about 70% of women according to official data, cause blood vessels to dilate and lead to intense sweating.
-Night sweats are the sleep-disrupting version of this.
-It’s really one of the first signs of menopause.
+Hot flashes result from vasomotor disturbances regulated by the hypothalamus.
+These episodes, affecting around 70% of women according to official data, cause blood vessels to dilate and trigger intense sweating.
+Night sweats are the sleep-disrupting version.
+They are truly one of the first signs of menopause.

-Hot flashes can be quite unsettling and uncomfortable.
-They may persist for more than five years after periods stop.
-To ease them, opt for cotton clothing, lightweight bedding, or natural methods like yoga.
-Hormone replacement therapy (HRT) remains the most effective for the most severe cases, so don’t hesitate to seek advice.
+Hot flashes can be quite unsettling and destabilizing, and they’re not very pleasant.
+They can last for more than 5 years after your periods stop.
+To ease them, opt for cotton clothing, lightweight bedding or natural methods like yoga.
+Hormone replacement therapy (HRT) remains the most effective option for the most debilitating cases, so don’t hesitate to ask for advice.

-When sleep and mood are all over the place
+When sleep and mood are on a roller coaster

-Night sweats disrupt sleep, causing frequent awakenings and leading to chronic fatigue.
-This loss of rest worsens mood swings linked to the drop in estrogen.
-This hormone regulates serotonin and dopamine, directly influencing emotional well-being.
-In short, it’s a vicious cycle that’s hard to break.
+Night sweats disrupt sleep, causing frequent awakenings and, over time, chronic fatigue.
+This lack of rest worsens mood swings linked to the drop in estrogen.
+This hormone regulates serotonin and dopamine, which directly influence emotional well-being.
+In short, it’s a vicious cycle that can be hard to break.

 Don’t hesitate to do 5 to 10 minutes of gentle stretching before bed,

-Use a washable period panty for added comfort if you have discharge.
+Use washable period panties for extra comfort if you have discharge.

-Meditation, acupuncture, or a light HRT (with your doctor’s advice) can also help.
-Don’t worry: these fluctuations are temporary and part of the natural cycle of life.
+Meditation, acupuncture or light HRT, on medical advice, can also help.
+Rest assured: these fluctuations are temporary and part of the body’s natural cycle.

-A selection of pretty period underwear for perimenopause.
+A selection of pretty period panties for perimenopause

 How do you know if it’s really perimenopause?

-To recognize the first signs of perimenopause, listening to your body is essential.
-Keeping a journal of your menstrual cycles, their regularity, and intensity helps you spot subtle changes.
-It’s also very helpful when you visit your doctor to show all the modifications and changes you’ve noticed.
+To recognise the first signs of perimenopause, listening to your body is essential.
+Keeping a journal of your menstrual cycles, their regularity and intensity helps you identify subtle changes.
+It’s also very useful when you see your doctor, so you can show all the changes and variations you’ve been experiencing.

-Variations of 7 days or more in your cycle can be a sign.
-Keeping track of symptoms like hot flashes, sleep disturbances, or fatigue can help you better understand this transition.
-So grab a small notebook or a mobile app—whichever you prefer.
+Variations of 7 days or more in cycle length can be a sign.
+Keeping track of symptoms such as hot flashes, sleep disturbances or fatigue helps you better understand this transition.
+So grab a little notebook or a mobile app, whichever you prefer.

 When and why should you see a healthcare professional?

-It’s best to see a doctor when symptoms become bothersome or you need reassurance.
-Diagnosis is based on age, described symptoms, and changes in your cycles.
+It’s recommended to see a doctor when symptoms become bothersome or when you need reassuring medical advice.
+Diagnosis is based on age, reported symptoms and how your cycles are changing.

-For example, repeated night sweats or unexplained vaginal dryness should be checked out.
+For example, repeated night sweats or unexplained vaginal dryness deserve to be checked.

 Why see a doctor?

-To confirm that these are really the first signs of menopause.
+To confirm that these are indeed the first signs of menopause.

-To discuss symptoms and how they affect your quality of life.
+To discuss symptoms and their impact on your quality of life.

-To rule out other possible causes of your symptoms, such as thyroid issues.
+To rule out other possible causes of your symptoms, such as thyroid problems.

-To get personalized advice and learn about the available solutions.
+To get personalized advice and learn about the solutions available.

-The French government encourages the creation of a dedicated menopause consultation for personalized support during this natural stage of life.
-This initiative aims to offer concrete solutions, such as advice for better sleep or using natural methods to ease discomfort.
+The French government is encouraging the introduction of a dedicated menopause consultation to provide tailored support for this natural stage of life.
+This initiative aims to offer concrete solutions, such as advice for restorative sleep or the use of natural methods to ease discomfort.

-Additionally, we want to highlight how important it is to keep seeing your gynecologist or midwife at least once a year.
-Even if your periods and contraception are over, that’s no reason to stop your checkups!
-Hormonal changes can increase your risk of osteoporosis or cardiovascular issues.
-Breast and gynecological cancers are also more common after age 50, so keep up with your appointments and take care of yourself!
+We’d also like to take this opportunity to stress how important it is to keep seeing your gynecologist or midwife at least once a year.
+Just because your periods and contraception are over doesn’t mean you should stop your check-ups!
+Hormonal changes can increase the risk of osteoporosis or cardiovascular issues.
+Breast and gynecological cancers are also more common after age 50, so keep getting checked and take care of yourself!

-A selection of cute period panties for spotting and light discharge
+Selection of pretty period panties for spotting and light discharge

-Navigating the transition with ease: tips and solutions to soothe symptoms
+Navigating the transition calmly: tips and solutions to ease symptoms

 A healthy lifestyle, your best ally

-A healthy lifestyle can ease the discomforts of menopause.
-Hot flashes, fatigue, or sleep disturbances can be reduced with a few simple adjustments:
+A healthy lifestyle helps ease the discomforts of menopause.
+Hot flushes, fatigue or sleep disturbances can be reduced with a few simple adjustments:

 Avoid alcohol.

-Prioritize a balanced diet: focus on leafy greens (spinach, arugula), citrus fruits, whole grains, and fatty fish (salmon) to support your bones and mood.
-Avoid processed foods that are salty, high in bad fats, or sugary.
+Prioritize a **balanced diet**: focus on leafy greens (spinach, arugula), citrus fruits, whole grains and oily fish (salmon) to support your bones and your mood.
+Avoid salty processed foods, bad fats and sugary dishes.

-Try to stay active: 30 minutes of brisk walking a day, yoga, gentle Pilates, or swimming.
-Exercise helps regulate sleep and weight, and brings calm and confidence.
+Try to get some physical activity and stay active: 30 minutes of brisk walking a day, yoga, gentle Pilates, swimming.
+Exercise helps stabilize sleep and weight, and brings calm and confidence.

-Learn to manage stress and not let it overwhelm you: sophrology, hypnosis, meditation, breathing techniques (4-7-8), or creative activities (gardening) help soothe mood swings.
-Surround yourself with positive people—it’s important!
-Find good listeners; you shouldn’t have to go through it alone.
+Learn to manage stress and not let it overwhelm you: sophrology, hypnosis, meditation, breathing techniques (4-7-8) or creative activities (gardening) help soothe mood swings.
+Surround yourself with positive people, it matters!
+Find a listening ear—you shouldn’t have to go through this alone.

 Natural approaches and local treatments